 Although we are making progress with vaccinations, there are still many people who remain unvaccinated and are therefore subject to exposure, quarantine, and illness.
 This affects operations on all levels – both domestically and internationally.

-Rest assured that the team here at CT Stone is committed to doing everything we can to manage the situation.
+Rest assured that the team here at Connecticut Stone is committed to doing everything we can to manage the situation.
 A few of the things we’re doing to help include (but are not limited to):

-At CT Stone, we believe honesty is the best policy, and that’s why we want to be transparent with our customers, because you’re what matters most to us.
+At Connecticut Stone, we believe honesty is the best policy, and that’s why we want to be transparent with our customers, because you’re what matters most to us.
 Our team is here to answer any questions you may have along the way, but in the meantime, we thank you for your patience and understanding.
 If you have any further questions regarding your order, please reach out to one of our staff members for more information.